wot-oss/proposal/README.md

 The `domain` refers to the project related to the proposal\
 The `title` should be short and focused on the main proposal topic.

-Proposal descriptions must be clear and relevant to the core idea expressed in the title.
+Issue descriptions must be clear and relevant to the core idea expressed in the title.

 Proposal issues must be accompanied by the '*proposal*' tag, making them easier to track on issue pages